 A first question to ask is why is the child closed down?
 Opening up happens in an environment of trust and safety.
 Closing down happens when safety and trust are not present.
 So how does safety and trust get threatened?

-As parents we can think that it’s our job to frequently correct and instruct our children.
+As parents we can think our job is to correct and instruct our children.
 This instinct (rather this conditioning)…is overdone.

 So what to do?

 Repair with your child.
-Acknowledge the tone that you have created if it might have been a tone of over correcting and judgment.
+Acknowledge the tone that you have created if has been a tone of over correcting and judgment.
 Apologize with no excuses.

 Validate and empathize with your child about what this could have felt like.
 Tell them that they did not deserve this and that you’d like to create something else.